-Academic Honesty is a Joint Responsibility of the Individual Student and the University’s Faculty and Staff
+Academic Integrity is a Joint Responsibility of the Individual Student and the University’s Faculty and Staff

 Agora University’s institutional integrity is built in part upon the individual student’s commitment to academic honesty.
 The University’s institutional integrity is also founded upon the effective administration of academic honesty issues by the University’s faculty and staff.